datasciencePWR/SocialMediaAnalysis/Assignment_3.md

 *Remark 2:* while constructing, two different network structures is not mandatory, reaching maximum points for tasks 2 and 3 is only possible if you do so.

 3. (5 points) **Community Analysis** Prepare an analysis of the community structure(s) using previously obtained visualisation, full dataset acquired in task 1 and appropriate Python modules.
-Consider a scope of community traits applicable, like unique hashtags, geo-location similarity, general linguistic sentiment etc. If you've created two network structures as a part of your work on task 2, review the differences between community structures retrieved.
-Is one approach more intuitively realistic than another?
+Extract relevant user-features (eg. usage of other topical hashtags, geolocation, average sentiment etc) and use them to train a simple classification model.
+Review the accuracy metrics and feature coefficients.
+If you've created two network structures as a part of your work on task 2, review the differences between classification results on each of them.

-*Expected outcome:* a thorough analysis of the community structures and meaningful thoughts, inferences and conclusions drawn by the student
+*Expected outcome:* a thorough analysis of the community structures and meaningful thoughts; a simple classification model trained on the data; inferences and conclusions drawn by the student

 **Please send individual** solution (code+figures, eg. notebook) to [sma.wust@gmail.com](sma.wust@gmail.com) before next classes take place, evaluation during classes.